Succession Crisis Solved:

 The Solution

-In close collaboration with HR, SimuPro designed a comprehensive ten-module leadership program.
-It was structured to bridge the gap between theory and practice over a long period, allowing the 29 participants to grow together and apply learnings progressively.
+In close partnership with HR, SimuPro designed a comprehensive ten-module leadership program.
+It was structured to bridge the gap between theory and practice over time, enabling the 29 participants to grow together and apply new insights step by step.

-This setup forced a direct exchange: young high-potentials learned strategic decision-making, while veterans experienced the complexity of modern management firsthand.
+This tandem format fostered direct exchange: younger high-potential leaders developed strategic decision-making, while experienced leaders gained first-hand exposure to the complexity of modern management.

 Curriculum Alignment